 Yes, you can.
 It’s recommended that you have multiple rates negotiated that relate to different types of programs.
 Once you obtain the NICRA(s), you also can make a policy decision to charge anywhere up to the full NICRA.
 You are not required to charge the full amount and you can decide on a case by case basis on what rate up to the NICRA amount that you charge.

-Ready to see how we can help you assemble your cost allocation plan and maximize your indirect costs?
-Reach out to firstname.lastname@example.org to schedule a free demo with our indirect cost experts today.
+Ready to develop a cost allocation plan and maximize your indirect costs?
+Schedule a demo with our Solutions team today.